Research Areas

 with Victoria Bryant and John Diamond.
 Proceedings of the 102nd Annual Conference of the National Tax Association, 2009.

-Tax Policy: EITC, Deductions, and Behavioral Responses
+Tax Policy: Tax Credits, Deductions, and Behavioral Responses

 "The Mortgage Interest Deduction: Causes of Fluctuations in a Procyclical Tax Expenditure."
 Public Finance Review, 2019, 47(5), 807-827.
 (Online data: Excel)